7 Temasek Boulevard, #12-07 Suntec Tower One, Singapore 038987martin@prosecsingapore.com · +65 8898 4830

 Why CSP registration matters when choosing a provider

 Singapore’s Corporate Service Provider framework affects firms that provide incorporation, secretary, registered office, nominee director and filing support.
-For business owners, the practical point is not only whether a provider can submit a form.
+For business owners, the practical point is whether a provider can submit a form.
 The provider should understand due diligence, beneficial ownership, risk controls, ongoing monitoring and clear documentation.

 Practical takeaway for SME owners

 Do not evaluate a provider only by the cheapest annual fee.
 Ask what documents are reviewed, what risks are excluded, who responds to filing questions, and whether the provider can coordinate secretary, accounting and tax matters together.
-The goal is not merely to register a company, but to keep it explainable to ACRA, IRAS, banks and stakeholders.
+The goal is not only to register a company, but to keep it explainable to ACRA, IRAS, banks and stakeholders.

 View Corporate Secretary Services